-Looking to plan your trip to Abu Dhabi in 2022 around UAE public holidays?
-Whilst formal Governments announcement is still pending, here’s a guide of what to expect:
+Looking to plan your trip to Abu Dhabi around UAE public holidays?
+Here’s a guide of what to expect in 2022:

 - New Year’s Day: 1 January 2022 (1 day)